HPCarey/trekkers/TESTING.md

 27. Follow/Unfollow a user: As a **logged in user** I can **follow other users whose content is more relevant or meaningful to me** so that I can **view content filtered by the users I follow**

     - As seen above, logged-in users have access to a follow button so that they can follow users whose content they enjoy.
-    -The follow button toggles between follow and unfollow depending on whether the user currently follows the given profile or not.
+    - The follow button toggles between follow and unfollow depending on whether the user currently follows the given profile or not.
     - The posts of profile owners that the current user follows will be added to their feed, so they can easily see when a user they follow posts new content.
     - If the current logged-in user doesn't follow any profiles, their feed will display a message suggesting that they follow a profile.